 In Clio Manage, the timer button is available at the top of every screen—no matter what you’re doing, you can quickly start and stop your timer.
 The timer will keep running as you open and close or navigate between different screens.
 You can also link your tracked time to a specific client and matter and add detailed notes to your time entries at any time—when you first start the timer, while it’s running, or after it’s stopped.

-When it comes time to assemble a bill, Clio will pull all of your unbilled time entries, including all of your task descriptions, into unique bills for each individual matter.
+When it comes time for billing, Clio will pull all of your unbilled time entries, including all of your task descriptions, into bills for each individual matter.
 You can then review and edit these before sending bills to your clients .

 2. Log entries after the fact